 Peer-to-peer payments (also known as P2P) are an online technology that allows a user to transmit money straight from his or her bank account or credit card to another person.

 Your consumers can use Peer-to-Peer payments to give or request money directly from one other using simply an app.
-It’s an almost instantaneous method (whereas transferring money to a bank account can take a few days) that gives the consumer a sense of independence by removing the need to rely on a larger institution to execute a money transfer.
+It’s an almost instantaneous method (whereas transferring money to a bank account can take a few days).
+This gives the consumer a sense of independence by removing the need to rely on a larger institution to execute a money transfer.

 PayPal dominated the market with this technology for more than a decade, but now more banks and credit card companies are willing to accept person-to-person payments.